Activities

 Barrel Train Ride ($)

-Join us as Paul Jones brings a barrel train ride for you and your children to cruise in comfort to the lake in the Montessori field—only $1.00 a ride.
+Join us as Paul Jones brings a barrel train ride for you and your children to cruise in comfort to the lake in the Mountain Meadow Place field.

 Blacksmith Demonstrations